CSE151A-Project/151A-project/README.md

   - Conducted the data exploration with scalization of MinMax and Standardization.
   - Add some details to the hyperparameter tuning for the DNN model.
   - Complete the discussion part of the final report including the pipeline of our thoughts and methods we want to try.
+- Peike Xu:
+  -  Implemented initial visualization of the dataset.
+Identified potential relationships between features and established targets for data cleaning processes.
+  -  Plotted residual graphs to compare the prediction of the training models against the ground truth.
+  -  Conducted in-depth analysis through supportive graphs that demonstrate the effectiveness and accuracy of each model, enabling informed decision-making regarding model selection.